 The products in the Sales Order template are divided into two levels.
 One level is the products, which revolves around the products; the other is the Pricelist, which revolves around the prices of the products.
 (For example, a product may have three prices; so there will be one record for the product information and three records for the product's prices.)

-The sheets Products (SO), the Inventory Management template's Inventory and the Purchasing template's Products (PO) are multiple versions; they share the same data source.
+The sheets Products (SO), the Inventory Management template's Inventory and the Products (PO) are multiple versions; they share the same data source.
 In other words, when you add a new item to the Products (SO) sheet, the item will also appear in the Inventory and Products (PO) sheets.

 Please note that when you add data into the Inventory or Products (PO) sheets, choose Sales products as the Category.
 That way the data will be displayed on the Products (SO) sheet.
 If you add a product directly to the Products (SO) sheet, the item will be automatically categorized as a Sales products!

 If you want to create your product data by importing from your own Excel or CSV file, remember to select the "Fill in default field values" option in the advanced settings for the import (the Category will default to Sales products).

 Product No.: the serial number automatically generated by the system; if you’d like to use your own product number, you can modify this field after the data is saved.
 (Remember, the product number must be a unique value in the products sheet.)

 Category: multiple selections can be made; Sales products must be selected for this record to show in this sheet.

 Type: the option definitions for the type can be added by pressing New option in the menu.

 The sheet has a subtable for managing the prices for the products, allowing you to multiple prices for each product.